-They often claim that you can’t short sell penny stocks (yes you can — you just need the right broker), or that you need to trade intraday every day to get rich (no, that’s how you make your broker rich) or that you need $25,000 to truly trade stocks.
+First, there’s the claim that you can’t short sell penny stocks (yes, you can — you just need the right broker to buy stocks).
+Then there’s the myth that you need to trade all day every day to get rich (nope, that’s how you make your broker rich).
+Or there’s that PDT rumor … this one says you need $25,000 to trade stocks.

 Table of Contents

-- 4 My Tips on Following the Pattern Day Trader Rule
+- 4 My Tips for Following the Pattern Day Trader Rule

 - 5 Is Day Trading Illegal?